PuttySoftware/java-game-shell/README.md

-# java-game-shell
+# Java Game Shell

 Common layer for Java/Swing games.
+Built with Eclipse and Java SE 11 as a Java module.